JLSecOps/JLcyberfortress/scripts/Python concepts from module 2.md

 ## Importing modules and libraries

-The following keyword is used to import a module from the Python Standard Library or to import an external library that has already been installed.
+The following keyword is used to import a module from the Python Standard Library or an external library that has already been installed.

 ### **import**